vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/active-directory/Test-ADAuthentication.md

 ## Description

-The `Test-ADAuthentication` cmdlet tests the credentials provided against Active Directory domain.
+The `Test-ADAuthentication` cmdlet tests the credentials provided against the Active Directory domain.

 ## Examples